mansmahamat/blog-new-2021/src/content/pages/index.md

   ctaLink: /about
 ---

-My name is Mansour, I'm a Frontend developer and I live in Montpellier, France.
+My name is Mansour, I'm a French 🇨🇵 Frontend developer based in Stockholm, Sweden 🇸🇪.
 I love sports, writing blogs, and discover technologies.